Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 What Veto does not do

 Veto authorizes the agent's decision to interact.
-It does not audit smart contract code, prevent MEV extraction, guarantee protocol solvency, or reverse executed transactions.
+It does not audit smart contract code, prevent MEV extraction, prove protocol solvency, or reverse executed transactions.
 Combine Veto with contract audits (CertiK, Trail of Bits), runtime monitoring (Forta), and risk management (Chaos Labs) for defense in depth.

 Frequently asked questions